Tour Guide

 When is the best time to visit Musée d'Orsay?

 Hours: Tuesday-Sunday 9:30 AM - 6:00 PM (Thursday until 9:45 PM).
 Closed: Mondays, May 1, December 25.
-Best time: Thursday evening (fewer crowds, atmospheric lighting).
-Avoid: Sunday afternoons and rainy days
+Best time: Thursday evening (fewer crowds, atmospheric lighting) or early Tuesday and Wednesday mornings.
+Avoid: Sunday afternoons, the free first Sunday of the month, and rainy days when indoor attractions fill up.

 What does admission to Musée d'Orsay cost?

-What practical tips should visitors know before going to Musée d'Orsay?
+What should visitors know before visiting Musée d'Orsay?

 Buy timed tickets: Online booking essential for busy periods.
 Start at top: Impressionists on level 5, work down.
 Allow 3 hours: Minimum to see highlights properly.
-Café des Hauteurs: Coffee with view through station clock.
+Café des Hauteurs: Coffee with a view through the station clock on the fifth floor.